sebanc/brunch/README.md

 ```
 sudo chromeos-install -dst < your HDD device. e.g. /dev/sdX >
 ```
 5. Shutdown your computer and remove your Brunch USB flash drive / SD card.

-Note: Even if you boot from GRUB on your HDD, if you have a Brunch USB flash drive / SD card inserted, the initramfs will boot from it in priority.
+(Note: even if you boot from Grub on your HDD, if you have a Brunch USB flash drive / SD card inserted, the initramfs will boot from it in priority)

-The GRUB menu should appear, select ChromeOS and after a few minutes (the Brunch framework is building itself on the first boot), you should be greeted by ChromeOS startup screen.
+The Grub menu should appear, select ChromeOS and after a few minutes (the Brunch framework is building itself on the first boot), you should be greeted by ChromeOS startup screen.
 You can now start using ChromeOS.

 ## Limited support for MBR/BIOS devices